UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 The second-floor bathroom was tidy and bigger than the one downstairs.
 The guest bedroom with its twin bed against the far wall was neat.
 There was a closet to the right of the doorway, a small night table next to the bed, and dresser and chair by the window.
 I’d move my clothes in later.

 The attic was cluttered just like Sandy said.
 It was one huge loft-like room filled with old furniture covered with white sheets.
 One by one I lifted them off, revealing old items like an empty bureau, a rocking chair, and a vintage waist-high radio with a wooden frame.
-More plastic totes containing Christmas and Halloween decorations were stacked on one another in one section of the attic.
+More plastic totes containing Christmas and Halloween decorations were stacked on one another in a section of the attic.

 To the right of the window on the wall adjacent to it was a closed door.
 I opened it.
 The fairly large closet was empty except for a naked, armless upper torso of a female mannequin that sat on the floor.
 She had pink plastic skin, her bald head was turned to the left, and she stared into space.